What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 • increasing the degree (degree) of grinding of cellulose fiber.

-The second method is more efficient, since, along with high transparency, it allows achieving high strength, but it is also more expensive to manufacture.
+The second method is more effective because, along with high transparency, it allows for high strength, but it is also more expensive to manufacture.
 It is also possible to combine the two methods.
-It is on this path that some modern domestic manufacturers have gone, which made it possible to obtain a high-quality product while maintaining an acceptable price.
+It is this path that some modern domestic manufacturers have taken, which has made it possible to obtain a high-quality product while maintaining an acceptable price.

-Tracing paper for drawing and copying with a pencil (matte, without a glossy side) is precisely transparent, uncalendered paper.
-Tracing paper with a glossy side was in the USSR of two types:
+Tracing paper for drawing and copying with a pencil (matte, without a glossy side) is precisely transparent, non-calendered paper.
+Tracing paper with a glossy side was of two types in the USSR:

 • ink, on a paper base with a semi-gloss sheen, very thin and fragile, much thinner and mechanically weaker than pencil tracing paper;

-• film-like polyester, where the glossy side was the most transparent film base (lavsan, celluloid or vinyl), noticeably thicker and stronger than both types of paper, and a rough translucent matte coating for drawing was already applied to the film itself.
+• film-like lavsan, where the glossy side was the most transparent film base (lavsan, celluloid or vinyl), noticeably thicker and stronger than both types of paper, and a rough translucent matte coating for drawing was applied to the film itself.

-The surface of double-sided matte tracing paper is much more abrasive than regular drawing or office paper.
-This noticeably accelerates the wear of non-ball tools that work on the principle of direct sliding of metal on paper, such as metal nibs and fountain pens, rapidographs and drawing pen.
-In the absence of an abrasive stone at hand, matte tracing paper is used as a grinding material for finishing factory calligraphic pens to an acceptable sliding smoothness (chamfering from the contact zone) and rounding the outer corners of the pen that scratch the paper.
+The surface of double-sided matte tracing paper is much more abrasive than that of ordinary drawing or office paper.
+This significantly accelerates the wear of non-ball tools that operate on the principle of direct sliding of metal on paper, such as metal quills and fountain pens, rapidographs and drawing pens.
+In the absence of an abrasive stone at hand, matte tracing paper is used as a grinding material to polish factory calligraphic nibs to an acceptable gliding smoothness (chamfering the contact area) and rounding the outer corners of the pen that scratch the paper.

-Matte pencil tracing paper from the times of the USSR is so abrasive that it can be used as an improvised grinding material not only for soft metals, such as copper and brass, but also for steel and even glass.
+Matte pencil tracing paper from the times of the USSR is so abrasive that it can be used as a handy grinding material not only for soft metals like copper and brass, but also for steel and even glass.

 Substance